SoK: A Framework for Unifying At-Risk User Research: Methods

 \subsection{Paper selection}

 Our dataset for this analysis was \numpapers papers describing \spasadj-related issues for various at-risk populations.
-Our goal was not to obtain an exhaustive survey of relevant papers but to collect a diverse set that would allow us to extract themes relevant to our research questions\footnote{The complete list of \numpapers papers in the dataset can be found at \href{https://docs.google.com/spreadsheets/u/1/d/e/2PACX-1vTy06wCGf8h4nKqU_2EB7E5b-gXKQGz0uOB6JAwHGjzBaurTbLRxEc0AcXOMIH_h5OxLTHM5-4jzg8A/pubhtml}{this link}.}.

 We collected papers from five years (2016--2020) of conferences spanning the security, privacy, and human-computer interaction (HCI) communities: CCS, CHI, CSCW, IEEE S\&P, NDSS, PETS, SOUPS, and USENIX Security.
-We first gathered links to every paper from these conferences on DBLP.\footnote{\url{https://dblp.uni-trier.de/search}} From those links, we collected paper titles, abstracts, and publication dates, resulting in 6,428 papers.
+We first gathered links to every paper from these conferences on DBLP.\footnote{See \url{https://dblp.uni-trier.de/search}} From those links, we collected paper titles, abstracts, and publication dates, resulting in \postsubmission{6,534} papers.

 To refine this list, three researchers independently read titles and abstracts for each paper and marked them as `relevant’ to our research questions or not.
 At this stage, we interpreted relevance broadly, selecting any paper even slightly within scope.
 Papers that no researcher marked as relevant were removed.
 Papers marked as relevant by only one researcher were reviewed by a fourth researcher and discussed.
-This process identified 115 potentially relevant papers.
+This process identified \postsubmission{127} potentially relevant papers.

-Authors with extensive experience working with at-risk populations also added 12 papers from other sources and/or from outside the target date range, in order to cover a broader range of populations, for a total of 127.
+Authors with extensive experience working with at-risk populations added 12 papers from other sources and/or from outside the target date range, in order to cover a broader range of populations, for a total of \postsubmission{139} potentially relevant papers.